Cowboys News App [Android]

 Now, it's possible that the Cowboys are experimenting with those players in a “” eraser role and don't have plans for them to be full-time safeties.
 However, it is interesting that the Cowboys defensive staff is looking for answers outside of the safety room.

-While Daryl Worley played primarily as a boundary cornerback for the in the early part of the season, toward the end, he began to spend more time at safety or in a box safety role.
+While Daryl Worley played primarily as a boundary cornerback for the Las Vegas Raiders in the early part of the season, toward the end, he began to spend more time at safety or in a box safety role.
 He had several games where the team deployed him to match up with the opposing team's tight end.
 His versatility is one of the reasons Worley's going to make the team and have a significant role with the Cowboys.
-He can play on the outside, in the slot, against tight ends or in a traditional look.
+He can play on the outside, in the slot, against tight ends or in a traditional free safety look.

 At Tulsa, they found ways to put Reggie Robinson in advantageous coverage positions that would use his ability to play in zone coverages.
 Though Robinson will have a hard time finding snaps at cornerback, safety might allow him to see the field more frequently as a rookie.